Rodrigo-07/mathformulas/README.md

 &nbsp;

 ## Description:
-To create this website I used only HTML, CSS and JavaScript.
+This is my final project for CS50 Course.
+I used only HTML, CSS and JavaScript to create this website.
 No library or framework was used.
 At moment(10/31/2021) you can calculate the result of a quadratic equation, the the hypotenuse and cathetus of a right triangle, and 2 percentage calculation situations.

 &nbsp;